microsoft/AI-Immersion-Workshop/Deep Learning and the Microsoft Cognitive Toolkit/README.md

 This directory contains all the code for the Deep learning track of the AI Immersion workshop.
+The slides for presentations can be found in [this repo](https://github.com/aiimmersion/aiimmersion-resources).

 Here are steps to setup the code to start running the hands-on.